 - Requests for money – if an ad requests an upfront fee, walk away.
 Scammers will often ask for e-money, as it is more difficult to trace.

 - A personal email address – Hotmail, Gmail and Yahoo accounts are more typically for personal use, so be careful if you are contacted by this type of address.
-Every Acorn recruitment consultant has their own domain – email@example.com
+Every Acorn recruitment consultant will contact you via their Acorn email – firstname.lastname@example.org

 - Can’t be found online – Check the ‘recruiters’ online presence, if you have a hard time tracking them down or there are inconsistencies among their profiles, they might not be the real deal.
 Legitimate recruiters are likely to have professional LinkedIn profiles.